fsprojects/FSharp.TypeProviders.SDK/README.md

 ## The ProvidedTypes API - A Basic Type Provider

-When you instantiate the template above you get basic erasing and geneative type providers.
+When you instantiate the template above you get basic erasing and generative type providers.

 ## Some unit testing helpers